Information for Contraceptive Vaginal Ring

 S Severe leg pain (calf or thigh)

 INSTRUCTIONS: You have received information about the vaginal ring and how to use it.
-The vaginal ring does not protect against STIs (sexually transmitted infections) and HIV.
+The vaginal ring does not protect against STIs (sexually transmitted diseases) and HIV.

 DECISION TO STOP USING: You may stop using the vaginal ring at any time.
 A woman is most likely to become pregnant if she or her partner does not use a method of birth control.

-QUESTIONS: You may ask questions about the ring at any time and may contact the clinic with further questions.
+QUESTIONS: You may ask questions about birth control pills anytime and contact the clinic with further questions.

 Instructions for Contraceptive Vaginal Ring